Cynthia Leitich Smith

-Cynthia Leitich Smith (born 1967) is a New York Times best-selling author of fiction for children and young adults.

-A citizen of the Muscogee Creek Nation, she writes fiction for children and teens centered on the lives of modern-day Native Americans.
-These books are taught widely by teachers in elementary, middle school, high school, and college classrooms.
+Cynthia Leitich Smith (born 1967) is an American author of fiction for children and young adults.
+A citizen of the Muscogee Nation, her fiction centers on the lives of modern-day Native Americans.

-In addition, Smith writes fanciful, humorous picture books and gothic fantasies for readers aged 14 and older.
+She has also written picture books and gothic fantasies for readers aged 14 and older.
 Regarded by the press as an expert in children's-young adult (YA) literature, she also hosts a website for Children's Literature Resources.

-Life
+Early and personal life

-Smith, a graduate of the University of Kansas and The University of Michigan Law School, lives in Austin, Texas.
+Smith was interested in writiing from a young age, and was editor of her high school newspaper.
+She began writing short stories in college.
+She is a graduate of the University of Kansas (B.A. in journalism, 1990) and The University of Michigan Law School.

+She lives in Denton, Texas, having previously lived in Chicago and Austin, Texas.
+She is a citizen of the Muscogee Nation.
+Her grandfather attended a residential school in Oklahoma in the 1930s.

+Career

+Smith previously taught part-time at St. Edward's University in Austin, Texas.

 For over twenty years, Smith served on the faculty of the Vermont College of Fine Arts MFA program in Writing for Children and Young Adults, where she held the inaugural Katherine Paterson Endowed Chair.
 Smith is also the author-curator of Heartdrum, a Native-focused imprint of HarperCollins.
 She is published by Heartdrum and by Candlewick Press.